Big data approach to Kazhdan-Lusztig polynomials: Density A: Percentage of nonzero KL polynomials

-Note that the average value and the percentage of nonzero entries are the same for $\sank\in\{1,2,3\}$.

 The following conjecture comes from additional data that one gets using (a) in \autoref{S:Notation} as the Bruhat order is much easier to compute in large scale than KL polynomials.
-One can also see this in the effective exponent curve above, which starts to slow down in its decay.
+In fact, by (a) in \autoref{S:Notation}, the conjecture is about the Bruhat order itself and one can use this to run the calculation much further than $\sank=7$ as in the plots.
+(See \autoref{R:GrowthBruhat} below.)
+One can also start to see this in the effective exponent curve above, which starts to slow down in its decay; the curve flattens out for larger $\sank$.
 For a more refined version of \autoref{O:nonzero} we would need more data as we cannot now avoid calculating KL polynomials.